-Controller of include employee details or information the College collects relating to students.
-The College will be viewed as a Controller of Personal Data if it decides what Personal Data the College is going to collect and how it will use it.
+College is the Controller of include employee details or information the College collects relating to students.
+The College will be viewed as a Controller of Personal data if it decides what Personal data the College is going to collect and how it will use it.
 A common misconception is that individuals within organisations are the Controllers.
 This is not the case it is the organisation itself which is the Controller.

-Data Protection Laws - The Data Protection Act 2018 sets out the framework for data protection law in the UK.
-It came into effect on 25 May 2018 and was subsequently amended on 01 January 2021 by regulations under the European Union (Withdrawal) Act 2018, to reflect the UK's status outside the EU.
-It sits alongside and supplements the UK GDPR which is a UK law which came into effect on 01 January 2021.
-It sets out the key principles, rights and obligations for most processing of personal data in the UK, except for law enforcement and intelligence agencies.
+Data Protection Laws - The Data Protection Act 2018 is a UK law that sets out how personal data must be collected, handled and stored to protect people's privacy.
+It also affords individuals the right to know what personal data is held about them and to have that data erased in certain circumstances.
+The Act supplements GPDR and It is the UK's implementation of the General Data Protection Regulation (GDPR) and sets out the key principles, rights and obligations for most processing of personal data in the UK, except for law enforcement and intelligence agencies.
 It is based on the EU GDPR (General Data Protection Regulation (EU) 2016/679) which applied in the UK before that date, with some changes to make it work more effectively in a UK context.
 Where any overseas data was collected before 01 January 2021 (referred to as 'legacy data'), this will be subject to the EU GDPR as it stood on 31 December 2020 (known as 'frozen GDPR').
 The Privacy and Electronic Communications Regulations (PECR) sit alongside the Data Protection Act and the UK GDPR.
-This gives people specific privacy rights in relation to electronic communications.
+They give people specific privacy rights in relation to electronic communications.